 If weather conditions pose a potential hazard to students, school officials may dismiss students early, delay the opening of schools or close schools for the day.
 If conditions require the closing or delayed opening of schools, decisions are usually made by 5 a.m.
 The most reliable sources of school closing information are the school system's 24-hour information line and website.
-The 24-hour information line is 301-934-7410/301-932-6656.
-If possible, decisions are made the preceding evening.
+The 24-hour information line is 301-934-7410 or 301-932-6656.
+When possible, decisions are made the preceding evening.
 Charles County Public Schools also uses its notification system, School Messenger, to send email notifications and text message alerts to parents with a valid email address and an opted-in cell phone number from their child's emergency notification card.
 Television and radio stations are also notified.
 CCPS does not use the phone call system to announce school closings or delays.
 However, in the event of a widespread power outage or school closure during the school day, CCPS may send phone call notifications.

 A delayed opening permits buses to operate under safer conditions after traffic has diminished and roads are salted and/or cleared.
 Buses run routes one or two hours later than scheduled.
 If there is a one-hour delayed opening, morning prekindergarten classes start one hour late.
 If schools open two hours late, morning prekindergarten classes are canceled.